The Risks of Trading Monero: What Crypto Traders & Investors Need to Know

 Trading Monero, often seen as the go-to privacy coin for hiding transactions, might seem appealing at first glance.

-After all, it’s true that Monero makes it impossible or the IRS to peek inside your transactions.
+After all, it’s true that Monero makes it impossible for the IRS to peek inside your transactions.
 Monero makes it impossible for anyone, including the IRS, to see when you send and receive Monero from others.

 But here's the catch: while the IRS might not see what's happening inside Monero's blockchain, they can still track the breadcrumbs you leave behind.